MakeSchool-Tutorials/Drift-Unity-VR/P3-Drift/content.md

 This will make each particle start tinted white and end clear.

->[action]
+> [action]
->Now click on the grey box next to Size.
+>Now click on the gray box next to Size.
 This is the curve that represents the size.
 You can add or edit key points on the curve.
 Grab the farthest left one and drag it down to make a pretty curve.

 ![Size over lifetime can be represented as a curve](../media/image36.png)